Distributed Corruption Detection in Networks

-The vast literature on corruption detection in computer science, and in particular on the diagnosable system problem and the PMC model introduced in \cite{PMC67}, deal either with the problem of identifying all corrupt nodes, or with that of identifying a single corrupt node.
-As observed in \cite{PMC67}, a necessary condition for the identification of {\em all} corrupt nodes in a network with $t$ corrupt nodes is that the {\em minimal indegree} in the network is at least $t$.
+The vast literature on corruption detection in computer science, and in particular on the diagnosable system problem and the PMC model introduced in \cite{PMC67}, deals either with the problem of identifying all corrupt nodes, or with that of identifying a single corrupt node.
+As observed in \cite{PMC67}, a necessary condition for the identification of \emph{all} corrupt nodes in a network with $t$ corrupt nodes is that the \emph{minimal indegree} in the network is at least $t$.
 Therefore, if the number of corrupt nodes is linear in the total number of vertices, all indegrees have to be linear, and the total number of edges has to be quadratic.

-The main contribution of the present work is a proof that the number of required edges may be much smaller when relaxing the requirement of identifying {\em all} corrupt nodes and replacing it by the requirement of the identification of {\em most} good and {\em most} corrupt nodes.
-By relaxing the requirement as above we are able to study bounded degree graphs.
-Our main new result is that a linear number of edges ensures the detection of almost all corrupt and almost all truthful vertices, provided the graph is a sufficiently strong expander.
-It was shown already in \cite{PMC67} that a linear number of edges suffices to ensure the detection of {\em a single} corrupt vertex.
+The main contribution of the present paper is a proof that the number of required edges may be much smaller when relaxing the requirement of identifying \emph{all} corrupt nodes and replacing it by the requirement of the identification of the truth status of most of the nodes.
+By relaxing the requirement as above we are able to study bounded-degree graphs, in particular $d$-regular graphs.
+Our main new result is that a linear number of edges ensures the recovery of the the truth status of a large fraction of the nodes, provided the graph is a sufficiently strong expander.
+It was shown already in \cite{PMC67} that a linear number of edges suffices to ensure the detection of \emph{a single} corrupt vertex.